ss1237/NMEP_sp23_HW1/WORKSHEET.md

 ```
 We first used the given parameters of a batch size of 32 and a learning rate of 3e-4 and got a maximum accuracy of ~73% on the validation set.
-We also decided to change batch sizes and training lengths to see if we would achieve better results.
+We also decided to change batch sizes and training lengths to see if we would achieve better results, which it eventually did.
+One thing that we did note is that even though two models may have the same paramters, random weight initialization at the beginning can make a big difference on how the model progresses.
 ```